33salami/DSA-Project-Battle-Ship/README.md

 ITCSIU22280 Nguyễn Quách Dịch Thịnh
 ```
 # 1.1 Introduction
+- This is a DSA Laboratory final Group Project, allowing students to practice knowledge about Algorithms, Complexity and Data Structures by creating
+  a game with Java coding language.
+Additionally, students can implement advanced features or revise curriculum through the game development

 # 1.2 Game Rules
 Locate and eliminate enemy's ships before they do!